How can I make the exterior of my house look expensive?

 Cladding is known to be an architectural feature that adds value to your home.
 ‘Great design always increases the value of a property,’ says Fanis Anastasiadis, lead architect, Facit Homes.
 ‘If the cladding material is functional, high quality and adds to the aesthetic, then the house is better protected thus increasing the property value and reducing maintenance costs.
 However, without a great design even expensive materials won't necessarily raise the value.’

-5. Invite the five sense into your front yard
+5. Invite the five senses into your front yard

 Plant a front yard flower bed with sensory garden plants that are filled with alluring sounds, scents and textures.
 Plants with interesting textures and shapes are key to sensory gardens.
 Try including a mix of contrasting forms to create visual interest.